danielmackay/dotnet-domain-driven-design/README.md

 - Objects must be constructed with a factory pattern so that domain events can be raised upon explicit creation, but NOT raised when EF fetches entities from the DB.
 - Properties need to be passed to constructors to ensure they are in a valid state on object creation.
 Can't use `required init` properties as they then become unmodifiable.
 - EF does not allow owned entities to be passed to constructors, so these MUST be set via factory methods.
+- Can remove nullable warnings by using `null!`.
+This is safe to do so as we can only create an object via our factory method which we know sets these properties.

+### Unit Test Naming Conventions

+// Test Naming Convention: MethodName_StateUnderTest_ExpectedBehavior
+// [Method/PropertyName]_Should_[ExpectedBehavior]_When_[StateUnderTest]

 ## Thoughts